-There is a nominal $5.50 fee to order a microfilm.
+There is a nominal fee of $7.50 to order a short term film loan or $18.50 to order an extended term film loan.
 Once the film arrives, the member or patron uses the microfilm reader at the AFGS to view it.
 The AFGS staff can help patrons see what films are available, place film orders, and answer research questions.
 They also can search the Family History Library catalog online at FamilySearch.org to see what records are available to order through the AFGS library.

-To learn more about ordering LDS microfilms, contact Fran Tivey by email or call the library at (401) 765-6141.
+To learn more about ordering LDS microfilms, contact the Film Room by e-mail at email@example.com or by phone at (401) 765-6141.